For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Building on the recognition that private law affects the livelihoods of working people in fundamental ways, research at ACT seeks to understand how we could rethink private law so that it will lead to sustainable work and just labour relations for everyone across the globe.
+Private law affects the livelihoods of working people in fundamental ways.
+Research at ACT seeks to understand how we could rethink private law institutions to support sustainable work and just labour relations for everyone across the globe.